jjzhou012/RobustECD/README.md

 This is a Python implementation of RobustECD, as described in the following:

-> RobustECD: Robust Enhancement of Community Detection in Complex Networks
+> RobustECD: Enhancement of Network Structure for Robust Community Detection.

 ## Requirements